minio/minio/docs/compression/README.md

 ### 3. Compression + Encryption

 Combining encryption and compression is not safe in all setups.
+This is particularly so if the compression ratio of your content reveals information about it.
+See [CRIME TLS](https://en.wikipedia.org/wiki/CRIME) as an example of this.

 Therefore, compression is disabled when encrypting by default, and must be enabled separately.

 Consult our security experts on [SUBNET](https://min.io/pricing) to help you evaluate if